patch105/TransferISDM/README.md

 At its simplest, you can run a scenario all the way through from the simulation code via running sequentially these two scripts:

 Run a scenario with the [0a.
 Run ALL Replicates.R](https://github.com/patch105/AntarcticISDM/blob/main/0a.Run_ALL_Replicates.R) script.
 Here, you name your scenario and set the scenario specifications and parameters.
+All the scripts in the [Scenarios folder](https://github.com/patch105/AntarcticISDM/blob/main/Scenarios) are just variations of this script.

 Plot the outputs from the scenario with the [0.Summarise_Plot_ALL_Jobs.R](https://github.com/patch105/AntarcticISDM/blob/main/0.Summarise_Plot_ALL_Jobs.R) script. *NOTE - your scenario name must match the scenario name in the 0a.Run_ALL_Replicates.R file.